 Thais in international schools, often referred to as ‘Thai inter’, are grouped with TCKs.
 “These kids end up being sort of ‘on the fringe’,” explains Jim.
 “They tend to have the verbal and non-verbal ways of communicating as other TCKs, and are then sort of ‘out of it’ with the general Thai educated group.
 They, however, separate themselves from ‘farang’ and will switch into speaking Thai often, but they don’t think, speak or act like other Thais.”

 Jim ponders, “Is it a better way to grow up?
 Well, TCKs learn the very different ways people can see life.
 Surely that is preferable over growing up with a boxed-in perspective of the world – especially as everything is so globally connected these days.
 Despite the negative attributes, including the fact that they will always have to deal with others who just don’t get them, TCKs generally have an enriched life.
 It’s up to them how they use the unique traits they adopted while growing up in a third culture.”

-Editor’s Note: This article originally appeared in BKK Kids’ 2016 International School Guide, which can be downloaded here.
+Editor’s Note: With thanks to International School of Bangkok.
+This article originally appeared in BKK Kids’ International School Guide, which can be downloaded here.